Business Systems Analyst: Duties, Salary, Jobs, and More

 Skills

 The skills and qualifications you’ll need as a business systems analyst depend on the project and the employer's preferences.
-Here are some common business system analyst skills that you should have:
+Gain these skills if you hope to become a business systems analyst or IT analyst:

 • Analytical skills: The ability to collect and analyze data is essential for a business systems analyst.
 In this role, you must understand the data and identify trends to make recommendations to improve the system.